Indiana Author Trail | Local Literary Sites

 I have a daughter who loves to read, write stories, and shows some interest in becoming an author.
 Remembering that Indiana is home to a few famous authors, I decided to encourage this hobby of hers.
-I jotted down some names, did a couple internet searchers, and found several great places around the state that offer tours and museums dedicated to famous Hoosier writers.
-We visited these locations over the course of a few weekends.
-I am happy to share our destinations, how long the tours last, and how long it takes to get there from Indy.
-For fun, we are going to call this…the Indiana Authors Trail.
+I jotted down some names, did a couple of internet searches, and found several great places around the state that offer tours and museums dedicated to famous Hoosier writers.

-Gene Stratton-Porter | Geneva, Indiana
+Gene Stratton-Porter | Geneva

 Gene was born on a farm in Northeast Indiana and spent most of her life in that area.
 Writing 12 novels and nature books over the course of her career, she is most well known for “A Girl of the Limberlost” which was published in 1909 and has been made into a movie several times.
 I actually had my daughter read “A Girl of the Limberlost” prior to our tour so she had a good feel for Gene’s writing and could identify with so many points made on the tour.

-On site is a visitors center with restrooms and a small gift shop.
-The property is managed by the Indiana State Museum and Historic sites.
+On-site is a visitors center with restrooms and a small gift shop.
+The property is managed by the Indiana State Museum and Historic Sites.
 There is a small fee for the tour and they are given 3 times a day, Wednesday through Sunday.
 I would check the website for exact hours.

-James Whitcomb Riley | Greenfield, Indiana
+James Whitcomb Riley | Greenfield

 There is a small fee for the tour and it takes about an hour.
 The tour goes through Riley’s house and showcases the inspiration for some of his poems.
 There is also a short video you can watch.
 Both of my kids had read some of James Whitcomb Riley’s poems in school and were familiar with his work.
 I even remember having to memorize “When the Frost is on the Pumpkin” back when I was in grade school.